 Day 1 – Arrive in Sacramento

 A shuttle transfer from the Sacramento Airport to your hotel located in Old Sacramento is included.
+(Please arrive at the airport by 3pm.)
 Upon arrival at the hotel, meet your tour director who will assist with check-in and give you a brief orientation.
-The rest of the evening is free to explore Old Sacramento on your own.

 Accommodation: Holiday Inn Capitol Plaza or similar – 1 night